Daniel Hittle

-Daniel Joe Hittle (March 1, 1950 – December 6, 2000) was an American serial killer, spree killer, and mass murderer who shot and killed five people, including a police officer, during a rampage in Dallas and Garland, Texas, in 1989.
+Daniel Joe Hittle (March 1, 1950 – December 6, 2000) was an American serial killer, spree killer, and mass murderer who shot and killed five people, including a police officer, during a rampage in Dallas and Garland, Texas in 1989.
 At the time, he was on parole for the 1973 murders of his adoptive parents in Motley, Minnesota.
-For his latter crimes, Hittle was sentenced to death and subsequently executed in 2000.
+For his crimes in Texas, Hittle was sentenced to death and subsequently executed in 2000.

 Early life and parricide

 Daniel Joe Hittle was born on March 1, 1950, in Perry County, Indiana, but was adopted at an early age by Henry and Margaret Hittle, a couple who later moved to a small farm in Motley, Minnesota.
 While not much is known about his upbringing, friends and acquaintances of Hittle described him as a quiet, polite man who could not stand being teased and became violent when drunk.
 His best friend from high school, Gary Wentworth, later revealed in a press interview that Hittle developed a festering hatred for his religious stepmother, as he considered her an overbearing and overly strict person, which was not aided by the fact that Hittle had developed an addiction to hard drugs.
 Behind closed doors, his ex-wives and girlfriends said that he was often physically and verbally abusive to both them and their children and would often torture and kill stray animals.
 In one incident, one of his wives said that he shot a neighbor's dog for barking at him.
 In another case, he decided to kill the family dog since he thought it was killing other farm animals.
 To do so, he tied it to a tree, shot it with his shotgun, and then left the corpse tied to it.

 On April 4, 1973, Hittle, angry that his adoptive parents' dog had supposedly scratched his truck, started arguing with his stepmother, Margaret.
 During the scuffle, she allegedly said that he did not dare to shoot her, only for Hittle to retrieve his shotgun and immediately do so.
 While attempting to reach for his own firearm, Henry was also shot and killed on the spot.
 The incident was immediately reported to the police by alarmed neighbors, with authorities quickly arriving on the scene and arresting Hittle.
 His adoptive parents' bodies were found lying just inside the front door of the house.
 Hittle was subsequently charged with two counts of first-degree murder, and a $15,000 bond was placed.
 He pleaded guilty to two counts of second-degree murder and received two concurrent 30-year sentences, to be served at the Minnesota Correctional Facility – Stillwater.